 This bed is great for any plants and seeds you may want to sow.

 1. Using a tape measure, string, and wooden craft sticks, make a 4-foot circle.
 There should be at least two feet of clearance around the circle for walking.

 2. Have each child stand at the edge of the plot and reach toward the center with an outstretched arm.
 If a child can’t reach the center, the circle should be made smaller.

 3. Note activity on calendar.

 This bed is also a terrific all-purpose bed, but is absolutely perfect for growing the pizza garden that we’ll describe shortly!

 Did you know that when kids dig in the dirt, it’s not just fun, but very healthy?

-The National Wildlife Federation says that soil contains healthy bacteria, parasites, and viruses that can help build the immune systems of growing children.
+Soil contains healthy bacteria, parasites, and viruses that can help build the immune systems of growing children.
 And not only that, it can elevate their mood, and reduce stress and anxiety.

 Speaking of dirt, it’s next on our list, so here we go!

 Once you’ve chosen the location for your garden and marked it off, it’s time to dig up that dirt to get it ready for planting.